Frank Gillman, lead vocal, songwriter

 Steven Shock, bass

-Steven Shock is the Manager of Information Technology for Hueston Hennigan LLP following a long stint as the former CTO of Irell & Manella.
+Steven Shock is a Managing Director of Conversant Group following long stints as the former CTO of both Hueston Hennigan LLP and Irell & Manella.
 Steven began his IT career thanks to music.
 Steven grew up in a musical family in Dallas Texas and gravitated to the bass at an early age after starting as a drummer.
 He played in multiple bands throughout his school years and eventually ended up in a touring band named "Mirror Mirror".
 After extensive time on the road, Steven packed up and moved to Los Angeles in 1989 to expand his chances of success.
 Steven played in many bands in Los Angeles, notably with the hard rock trio "fogmachine", releasing a studio album and touring the nation.
 Due to the busy schedule of the band, Steven quit his job as a restaurant manager and took a "day job" in 1991 at Irell which landed him in the IT department.
 Though his career in technology ultimately became his focus, music has continued to be an important part of Steven's life.
-When Frank Gillman approached Steven concerning the chance to play bass with Legal Bytes, it was considered a no brainer.
+When Frank Gillman approached Steven concerning the chance to play bass with the Legal Bytes Band, it was considered a no brainer.
 The creative outlet and chance to work with a collection of talented and forward thinking individuals was an immediate yes.

 Steven currently enjoys life with his beautiful wife and three kids in Venice Beach, California.
 Ever the closet Rockstar and avid life long Dallas Cowboys fan.